farriskhalid/Calculator/README.md

 # Calculator
-A simple calculator to do basic operators using vanilla javascript and css
+A simple calculator to do basic operators using React